 The Housing Office uses academic credits earned for determining room selection appointments.
 The tiebreaker goes to the student with the earliest admission deposit date.
 Looking at other criteria is not deemed to be a fair determination for room selection.

-If you are in a roommate group and another member of your group does not have a conflict with the appointment time they could be designated as the group leader and make the selection.
-Otherwise you just need to make sure a room is selected prior to the end of the lottery you chose on your Housing Lottery Application (Lottery 1/Vandervelden Court or Lottery 2/all other residence halls).
+If you are in a roommate group and another member of your group does not have a conflict with the appointment time they could be designated as the group leader and make the room selection for the group.
+If you are not in a roommate group you just need to make sure you select a room prior to the end of the lottery you chose on your Housing Lottery Application (Lottery 1/Vandervelden Court or Lottery 2/all other residence halls).

 What do I do if I am in a roommate group and decide to leave it before a room has been selected?
 Do I get another room selection appointment?